Pelvic Floor Rehabilitation

 Aging is accompanied by a functional decline, including the functioning of sphincters, the muscles that enable continence and evacuating.
 They are part of pelvic floor structure.

-A muscular network and ligaments that resemble a hammock.
-It is located at the lower part of the pelvic in both women and men, and helps “pad” it from the inside.
+A hammock-like network of ligaments and muscles.
+It is located at the lower part of the pelvic in both women and men and helps “pad” it from the inside.

 The abdominal organs are located on these muscles, as well as three systems: